scenerystack/community/docs/community/project-idea-list.md

 This project will serve as an accessible alternative and prove that web games can be both engaging and inclusive from the start.
 Unlike most games that require users to find and activate accessibility settings, SceneryStack aims to provide clear accessibility features from the moment the page loads—removing barriers to entry for all players.

-#### How to Apply
+#### Contributing to the Project

-Interested contributors should begin by participating in the [Project 1 Discussion Thread](https://github.com/orgs/scenerystack/discussions/123) to express their interest, ask questions, and engage with mentors and the SceneryStack/PhET community.
-Then proceed with the [instructions above for applying](#how-to-apply).
+Interested contributors should begin by participating in the [Project 1 Discussion Thread](https://github.com/orgs/scenerystack/discussions/123) to express their interest, ask questions, and engage with the SceneryStack community.
+Don't forget to read the [Contribution Guidelines](../CONTRIBUTING.md) before starting your work.

 ---

 ### Project 2: Implement Accessibility View for All SceneryStack Projects

-**Project Size:** 175 hours
+**Project Size:** medium

 **Estimated difficulty:** hard